 This course is designed to be a comprehensive overview of the immune system and its functions within the context of cell to cell interaction and communication.
 The course covers basic concepts in immunology as well as the induction, measurement, and manipulation of the immune response.
-BIO 107 and 108 (or permission of the instructor) are required prere-
+BIO 107 is a required prerequisite to BIO 410.
+This course is a major elective for the Biology B.S. degree.
+This course includes both lecture and laboratory instruction.